 Cryonite is a non-toxic bed bug treatment that kills pesticide-resistant bed bugs and their eggs by rapid freezing.
 Using specialized equipment, CO2 is transformed into cold, dry ice snow, and freezes the pests to death.
 The Cryonite machine sprays CO2 snow at -110º F.

-Cryonite leaves no residue, is safe to use in or near most electronics, and it is non-chemical and non-toxic.
+Cryonite leaves no residue, is safe to use in or near most electronics, and is non-chemical and non-toxic.
 Since chemicals are not used, there is no risk of experiencing chemical resistance.
 Cryonite treatments are especially popular in sensitive accounts such as schools, nursing homes, and hospitals.

 With specialized attachments, the operator can apply the -110º F snow deep into crevices.
 The CO2 snow penetrates the underside of the furniture, bedding, box springs, mattresses, freezing the bed bugs to death where they hide.